vuejs/vue-cli/README.md

 ## ⚠️ Status

 Vue CLI is now in maintenance mode.
-For new projects, please use [create-vue](https://github.com/vuejs/create-vue) to scaffold [Vite](https://vitejs.dev/)-based projects, which supports both Vue 2 and Vue 3.
+For new projects, please use [create-vue](https://github.com/vuejs/create-vue) to scaffold [Vite](https://vitejs.dev/)-based projects. `create-vue` supports both Vue 2 and Vue 3.

-Also refer to the latest [Tooling Guide](https://vuejs.org/guide/scaling-up/tooling.html) on setting up a new Vue 3 project.
+Also refer to the [Vue 3 Tooling Guide](https://vuejs.org/guide/scaling-up/tooling.html) for the latest recommendations.

 For information on migrating from Vue CLI to Vite: